Photonic metamaterial: Negative permeability and negative permittivity

 Natural materials, such as precious metals, can achieve ε < 0 up to the visible frequencies.
 However, at terahertz, infrared and visible frequencies, natural materials have a very weak magnetic coupling component, or permeability.
 In other words, susceptibility to the magnetic component of radiated light can be considered negligible.

 Negative index metamaterials behave contrary to the conventional "right-handed" interaction of light found in conventional optical materials.
 Hence, these are dubbed left-handed materials or negative index materials (NIMs), among other nomenclatures.

 Only fabricated NIMs exhibit this capability.
 Photonic crystals, like many other known systems, can exhibit unusual propagation behavior such as reversal of phase and group velocities.
 However, negative refraction does not occur in these systems.

-Naturally occurring ferromagnetic and antiferromagnetic materials can achieve magnetic resonance, but with significant losses.
+Naturally occurring ferromagnetic and can achieve magnetic resonance, but with significant losses.
 In natural materials such as natural magnets and ferrites, resonance for the electric (coupling) response and magnetic (coupling) response do not occur at the same frequency.